 I tried to pick it up, and soon discovered that I was just making it worse!
 The silver powder on my fingers was getting spread all over everything I touched, and I just had to leave it for dad to clean up.
 I knew I was in trouble.
 Mom was more sympathetic than dad was.
 There soon appeared a shiny new padlock and hasp on the door, ending my days of playing in the paint shop!

 Art in the Sign Shop

 In the center of the wall, above the workbench, was a calendar with one of the most striking photographs I had ever seen.
-It was brilliant, and shiny with colors that seemed to leap off the page!
+It was brilliantly colored, and so shiny that seemed to leap off the page!
 It was similar to the one shown here, although I no longer remember the particular image.

 I was about ten years old, I believe, and remember thinking that it was a beautiful piece of artwork with a calendar below it.
 What struck me was how brilliant the colors looked on the black background.
 Most of our photographs of that day were still black and white, so the colors seemed really brilliant.
 I didn’t know until many years later that there was a clear plastic sheet over the calendar photo that contained perfectly aligned undergarments.

 Hannibal Central Park